CleverTap/clevertap-ios-sdk/docs/CustomDomainSetup.md

   cleverTapProxyInstance.recordEvent("Product viewed")
 ```

-### ⚙️ Test
+### ⚙️ Debug and Test
 After integration, you should be able to see logged events on CleverTap dashboard.
+You could also use CleverTapInstanceConfig's logLevel to debug requests and response.